Experience

 Submit your scholarship application through this form.

-The application deadline is May 31, and recipients will be notified by mid June.
+The application deadline is June 13, 2025.
 Learn more about the Max Gruver Foundation here.

 The Institute is a transformative experience that causes you to reframe your thought process around how our institution can build a comprehensive data-driven hazing prevention strategy.